Anshul619/LLD-OOPs-Design-Patterns-Go/OOPs/Interfaces.md

 # What are interfaces?
 - [Interfaces](https://gobyexample.com/interfaces) are a special type in Go that define a set of method signatures but do not provide implementations.
 - A [Go type](TypesGo.md) satisfies an interface by implementing the methods of that interface, nothing more.
+- Go interfaces are already reference types hence pointers to interfaces are not needed.

 > Note - We can't have fields, or methods implementation in interfaces.